wildnei/backend_ecommerce/README.md

 * Repository contains multiple descriptive commit messages.

-* Repository contains quality readme with description and a link to a walkthrough video.
+* Repository contains quality readme with description and a link to a   video.

 ## Review

 You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.
+* A   video demonstrating the functionality of the application and all of the acceptance criteria being met.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a readme describing the project.